EliAndrewC/l7r/setting/l7r.md

 - The detection is tied to a geographic location, in which an accurate map is made and where at various landmarks "the blood of horses is spilled" and "bloodied earth is returned to Shiro Moto".
 Thus, Khuyag cannot use his detection device in Uru lands where Moto Gaheris was at the time waging war, and Khuyag thus needs to create a separate detector for any other area in which he wishes to detect death.

-- The area of detection must be sparsely populated - Moto lands are notoriously poor in everything but grasslands and horses, and has perhaps only a tithe (10%) the population density of most other places in the Empire.
+- The area of detection must be sparsely populated - Moto lands are notoriously poor in everything but grasslands and horses, and have perhaps only a tithe (10%) the population density of most other places in the Empire.
 If it were too dense the "intersections of fates and choices would be too numerous" for Khuyag's death detector to function.

 - Other forms of prophetic instruction and oracular divination may be hidden from this detection.
 Thus, even a large battle might not show up if e.g. divine intervention provoked a sudden battle.